KonerK/KonerK/README.md

 - [Sentiment Analysis of IMDb Reviews][2]: An exploration of sentiment analysis using different classification models (Naive Bayes, Logistic Regression, SVMs).

-📚 If you're similarly interested in self-studying computer science and mathematics, check out the following repositories where I track my learning in these fields and wonder what it means to be a computer scientist: [Open-CS-Degree][3], [Open-Math-Degree][4].
+📚 If you're similarly interested in self-studying computer science and mathematics, check out the following repositories where I track my learning in these fields and wonder knowledge should be expected of any Computer Scientist: [Open-CS-Degree][3], [Open-Math-Degree][4].

 [1]:https://github.com/KonerK/Affective-Virtual-Environments
 [2]:https://github.com/KonerK/Sentiment-Analysis